felangel/bloc/docs/flutterweathertutorial.md

 }
 ```

+#### Export WeatherRepository in Barrel

+Go ahead and open up `repositories.dart` and export this like so:

+`export 'weather_repository.dart';`

 Awesome!
 We are now ready to move up to the business logic layer and start building our `WeatherBloc`.

 ## Business Logic (Bloc)

 > Our `WeatherBloc` is responsible for receiving `WeatherEvents` and converting them into `WeatherStates`.
 It will have a dependency on `WeatherRepository` so that it can retrieve the `Weather` when a user inputs a city of their choice.

+#### Creating Our First Bloc

+We will create a few Blocs during this tutorial, so lets create a folder inside of `lib` called `blocs`.
+Again since we will have multiple blocs, let's first create a barrel file called `blocs.dart` inside our `blocs` folder.

 Before jumping into the Bloc we need to define what events our `WeatherBloc` will be handling as well as how we are going to represent our `WeatherState`.
+To keep our files small, we will separate `event` `state` and `bloc` into three files.

-### Weather Event
+#### Weather Event

+Let's create a file called `weather_event.dart` inside of the `blocs` folder.
 For simplicity, we're going to start off by having a single event called `FetchWeather`.

 We can define it like: